 An MS enabled for SNPN may operate in SNPN access mode.

-The MS operating in SNPN access mode selects anSNPN for which it is configured with a subscriber identifier and credentials.
+The MS operating in SNPN access mode selects an available SNPN for which it is configured with a subscriber identifier and credentials.
 The MS can have several sets of subscriber identifiers, credentials, and SNPN identities.
 There are two modes for SNPN selection:

 i) Automatic SNPN selection mode.